andysworkshop/stm32plus/README.md

 `lib/`: The root directory containing the library source code.

 `lib/include`: The include files for the library.
 This directory and the parent stm32plus directory must be on the include path of any programs that you write.
-As of 2.0.0 the only include files that you need to know about are those in the 'config' subdirectory.
-It should only ever be necessary to include 'config/stm32plus.h' and one each for the peripherals that you want to use, for example 'config/usart.h' or 'config/spi.h'.
+As of 2.0.0 the only include files that you need to know about are those in the `config` subdirectory.
+It should only ever be necessary to include `config/stm32plus.h` and one each for the peripherals that you want to use, for example `config/usart.h` or `config/spi.h`.
 These high level files take care of including everything else that they need.

 `lib/src`: The C++ source files that make up the library.
 Everything in here is considered internal.

 `lib/fwlib`: Source code to the ST Microelectronics standard peripheral libraries for the F1 and F4 processors.

 `examples/`: The examples that demonstrate the features of the library.
 There is one subdirectory for each example.
 All the examples follow the same general format.
-There is the main example source code and a 'system' subdirectory.
-The 'system' subdirectory is the same for every example and contains the startup and initialisation code required for the F1 and F4 MCU.
-The SConscript file takes care of selecting the appropriate code for your target MCU.
-To build modified example, run scons again from the root directory. scons is smart enough to only build changed files and their dependents.
-When I develop the examples in Eclipse I have a build configuration for each MCU, e.g. "Debug\_hd\_72" and "Debug\_f4\_168" and I use the "Resource Configurations -> Exclude from build" option to exclude the system files for the other MCU.
+There is the main example source code and a `system` subdirectory.
+The `system` subdirectory is the same for every example and contains the startup and initialisation code required for the F1 and F4 MCU.
+The `SConscript` file takes care of selecting the appropriate code for your target MCU.
+To build modified example, run `scons` again from the root directory. scons is smart enough to only build changed files and their dependents.

 `utils/bm2rgbi`: This PC utility is for converting graphics files (jpeg, png, gif etc.) into an internal format suitable for efficient transfer to a TFT.
 It also supports compression using the LZG format that results in files roughly the same size as a PNG.
 You'll need this utility if you decide to use the bitmap functions in the graphics library.